emiltj/cds-language-exam/assignment_7/README.md

 </a>

 <p align="center"><em>Visualization of the text generation pipeline utilized in the script</em></p>

+The model consists of an embedding layer followed by two LTSM layers of depth 128 and 100 as per default.
+Using the argument --l, one may specify another structure for the LTSM layers, however.
+The model implements LTSM layers due to their way of handling the vanishing gradient problem (the problem of shrinking gradients over time in backpropagation), that is prevalent in traditional RNNs.
+It does so by the use of feedback connections called gates.
+The LTSM layers are succeeded by a dense layer (32 nodes) and an output layer that uses softmax and has the number of nodes equal to number of possible predictions.

+The model is then trained on the data, learning the patterns in the sequences to be able to predict the next word in the sequence.
+Epochs and batchsize can be determines using the arguments (for more information, see section "Optional arguments").

 <p align="center">
 <a href="https://github.com/emiltj/cds-language-exam/README_images/text_generative_models.png">
 <img src="../README_images/text_generative_models.png" alt="Logo" width="860" height="296">